HenrikJoreteg/redux-bundler/docs/README.md

 Created by: [@HenrikJoreteg](http://twitter.com/henrikjoreteg)

+Created for and used by PWAs that value small bundle sizes, network resilience, and explicit state management.
+If you want to be able to declaratively combine seemingly disparate logic such as: if it's the third tuesday of the month, our cached data is more than 3.5 days old, and the user is viewing the `/reposition-satellite` page then trigger a data refresh of satellite position... this toolkit is for you.

+If you pair it with [Preact](https://preactjs.com/) it's ~15kb for an entire app toolkit.

+If you want to see an app built with it, check out: [anesthesiacharting.com](https://anesthesiacharting.com).

 ## The basic idea

 Organize all Redux-related code into a single flat folder of "redux bundles".
 A bundle is a single file for each main area of functionality in your app.